-- Raspberries can turn moldy very quickly in your refrigerator.
-Buy them shortly before making this recipe and wash them just before using.
+Raspberries can turn moldy very quickly in your refrigerator.
+Buy them shortly before making this recipe and wash them just before using them.

 Why doesn’t this recipe use oil?
 And won’t that taste weird?

 I am a whole-food plant-based vegan.
 This means that for my health, I choose the whole food over highly processed food.
-I’m not opposed to fat in its whole form such as avocados or nuts, but I do stay away from processed oils when possible.
+I’m not opposed to fat in its whole forms such as in avocados or nuts, but I do stay away from processed oils when possible.